ErlichRonny/merge-mayhem-meta-2024-c2/study-guides/css-basics.md

 | [Class Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) | This selector uses the `.` symbol followed by the class name (as identified by the attributes of some elements in the HTML document) to apply styling rules to all elements with the same class name. | `.className { property: value; }` |
 | [Id Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors) | This selector uses the `#` symbol followed by the id name to apply styling rules to a single element. | `#idName { property: value; }` |

+If an element has two or more conflicting CSS rules, the website will determine the style rule by the specificity of the selector used in the rule set.
+Since an id selector affects only 1 element and a class selector affects more than one element, this means that a rule in an id selector rule set would trump the rule in a class selector.
+So in short, id > class > type > universal.

+There are many rules in distinguishing between the specificity of a rule.
+In fact, developers have created a formula in order to calculate specificity to help browsers determine which rule sets to apply when there are conflicts.
+You can read about CSS specificity on the MDN Docs website.